ryjm/srrs/README.md

 run with `npm run serve`, and check that the `srrs` files appear under `home/app/srrs`

+in the dojo, run `|commit %home` to get urbit to see the added files - you should see the added files in the output

 start with `|start %srrs`

 #### Usage